navgurukul/newton/js-loops/Exercises-Debug/Question2.md

 Print the maximum number in between the numbers given by user?

-if loop_time input is given 3, 3 times input need to give for making a list with 3 elements and need to find max from the list
+if loop_time input is given 3, 3 times input need to give for making a list with 3 elements and need to find max from the list.

 ```javascript
 let c=require("readline-sync");